Canada van massacre driver charged with murder

 Her family called her a “shining light,” saying in a statement: “We hope that in this time, people fight with the same altruism (she had) rather than anger and hatred.”

-Two South Koreans were among the dead, a foreign ministry official in Seoul told Agence France-Presse, adding that another of the country’s citizens was seriously injured.
+Two South Koreans were among the dead, a foreign ministry official in Seoul told AFP, adding that another of the country’s citizens was seriously injured.

 A Jordanian national was also killed.